DennyMandaka/Pivot-Tables-and-Interactive-Report/README.md

 - Use Data Validation to check the value format.
 - Use aggregation functions like SUM, AVERAGE, and basic mathematical formulas.
 - Use Pivot Tables to analyze and aggregate the data.
-- The <a href="https://github.com/DennyMandaka/Cleaning-and-Manipulating-Text-Strings/blob/main/Cleaning%20and%20Manipulating%20Text%20Strings.png">result</a> is like this and <a href="https://github.com/DennyMandaka/Cleaning-and-Manipulating-Text-Strings/blob/main/Cleaning%20and%20Manipulating%20Text%20Strings.png">like this</a>.
+- The interactive report page with a Slicer and Timeline looks like <a href="https://github.com/DennyMandaka/Pivot-Tables-and-Interactive-Report/blob/main/Ads%20Spending%20Report.png">this</a>.

 ## Insights and Conclusion
 - The use of Pivot Tables, Slicers, and Timeline in Excel allows for efficient data aggregation and analysis, providing valuable insights from marketing campaign data.